-Article 3.4: Electronic Invoicing

-- 1. The Parties recognise the importance of e-invoicing which increases the efficiency, accuracy and reliability of commercial transactions.
-The Parties also recognise the benefits of ensuring that the systems used for e-invoicing within their respective jurisdictions are interoperable with the systems used for e-invoicing in the other Parties' jurisdictions. - 2.
-Each Party shall ensure that the implementation of measures related to e-invoicing in its jurisdiction is designed to support crossborder interoperability.
-For that purpose, each Party shall base its measures related to e-invoicing on international standards, guidelines or recommendations, where they exist. - 3.
-The Parties recognise the economic importance of promoting the global adoption of interoperable e-invoicing systems.
-To this end, the Parties shall share best practices and collaborate on promoting the adoption of interoperable systems for e-invoicing. - 4.
+Article 3.4: Electronic Invoicing 1.
+The Parties recognise the importance of e-invoicing which DEPA and WTO JSI (paragraph 5) E-invoicing offers numerous benefits for businesses and governments.
+Some advantages identified are: Cost Savings - Reduced paper usage and anticommental immediate increases the efficiency, accuracy and reliability of commercial transactions.
+The Parties also recognise the benefits of ensuring that the systems used for e-invoicing within their respective jurisdictions are interoperable with the systems used for e-invoicing in the other Parties' jurisdictions. environmental impact Increased Efficiency - Faster processing as invoices are created, sent and received instantly Automation allows integration with accounting systems and workflows provides 2.
+Each Party shall ensure that the implementation of measures related to e-invoicing in its jurisdiction is designed to support cross- border interoperability.
+For that purpose, each Party shall base its measures related to e-invoicing on international standards, guidelines or recommendations, where they exist. real-time tracking.
+Enhance Security encrypted data transfers ensures data protection and reduced fraud.
+Scalability and Global Reach - e-invoicing support international invoicing standard, making global transaction seamless.
+3. The Parties recognise the economic importance of promoting the global adoption of interoperable e-invoicing systems.
+To this end, the Parties shall share best practices and collaborate on promoting the adoption of interoperable systems for e-invoicing.
+Malaysia has already embarked on its e-invoicing journey to strengthen its digital services infrastructure in 2024 with large corporate and financial institutions to be implemented by mid- 4.
 The Parties agree to cooperate and collaborate on initiatives which promote, encourage, support or facilitate the adoption of e-invoicing by businesses.
-To this end, the Parties shall endeavour to: - (a) promote the existence of underlying infrastructure to support e-invoicing; and - (b) generate awareness of and build capacity for e-invoicing. - 5.
-Each Party shall endeavour, as appropriate, to share best practices relating to electronic invoicing.
+To this end, the Parties shall endeavour to: 2025. e-invoicing (invoices in data formats or created using platforms) is not a pre-requisite for trade (a) promote the existence of underlying infrastructure to support e-invoicing; and (b) generate awareness of and build capacity for e-invoicing. digitalisation as long as parties recognise softcopies of invoices.
+5. Each Party shall endeavour, as appropriate, to share best practices relating to electronic invoicing.